naasse/spotification/README.md

 * Nodegui
 * Actually functionality lol
 * scss
-* webpack config for proxy devServer
+* webpack config for proxy devServer?
-* Logout option
+* Proper use of yarn workspaces
+* Consider migration to yarn zero-install